caitreid/more-please_frontend/README.md

 ## User Stories
 As a user I want to:
-- Login in a create an account with a unique URL (moreplease.link/<username>)
+- Login in a create an account with a unique URL (moreplease.link/{username})
-- Add a variety of media to my site generator, including: Profile picture, bio, and links
+- Add a variety of media to my site generator, including:
+    Profile picture, bio, theme settings and links
 - Preview the site as its being generated
 - Style the site with unique configuration, including: Background color, Font Family, Font Color, Button Style
 - Save everything and create my styled webpage, hosted live